nikolatosamja/Kodetest/StolenTests/README.md

 ![Sneaky man with swag](./images/theif.png)

 Oh no!
-Someone entered our laboratory last night, and stole all of our unit tests for our new top secret project!
+Someone entered our laboratory last night and stole all of our unit tests for our new top secret project!

 Unfortunately, we cannot ship this project, unless we have every possible edge case covered!

-To make matters worse, the project is so secret, that nobody knows the actual implementation of the project.
+To make matters worse, the project is so secret that nobody knows the actual implementation of the project.

 This means the only information to write the tests is the following interface, along with the original specification of the projects behavior.